 - Evidence of US citizenship - Applicants must present an original or certified copy of evidence of US Citizenship.

-- Passport Photo - The Library does not provide Passport Photo Services, but many businesses in the area do, such as Costco and Walgreens.
+- Passport Photo - The Library does not provide Passport Photo Services, but many businesses in the area do, such as CVS.

 - Questions?
 Visit the US Department of State's website for more detailed information about passport applications, including acceptable documents, or contact the Library.

 - If you are renewing your passport, you may want to check if you are eligible to use Form DS-82, which allows you to renew by mail and does not require a trip to a Passport Acceptance Facility.
 You can find a copy of DS-82 on the US Department of State's website.
 Review the checklist on the first page and see if you are eligible.
 If you are eligible, that's great!
 Follow the instructions and mail in your application.
 You do not need to come to the Library to submit your application.